Distinguishability-based genuine nonlocality with genuine multipartite entanglement: Genuine nonlocality for the three-qudit GHZ states

-are just elements of $\mathcal{S}^{10}$.
-Since $Tr(Y^{(A)}) = Tr(Y^{(B)}) = 8$, $Tr(Y^{(C)}) = 6$, all the minimums $\beta_X \ (X \in \{A, B, C\})$ are smaller than 1.
-This means that $\mathcal{S}^{10} = \{\Phi_1, \cdots, \Phi_{10} \}$ is genuinely nonlocal. \end{proof}
+are just elements of $\mathcal{S}_{10}$.
+Since $Tr(Y^{(A)}) = Tr(Y^{(B)}) = Tr(Y^{(C)}) = 8$, all the minimums $\beta_X \ (X \in \{A, B, C\})$ are smaller than 1.
+This means that $\mathcal{S}_{10} = \{|\Psi_1\rangle, \cdots, |\Psi_{10}\rangle\}$ is genuinely nonlocal. \end{proof}

-The readers may be curious of the above construction procedure about $\mathcal{S}^{5}$ and $\mathcal{S}^{10}$, for the feasible solutions to semidefinte programs (\ref{dual}) we've presented (the $Y^{(X)}$'s and the $Q_k^{(X)}$'s) are all lattice-type.
-To explain why, we present the following lemma which tells that when GHZ-lattices are considered, any feasible solution to the programs (\ref{dual}) corresponds to a lattice-type one that has same target values.
+The readers may be curious of the above construction procedure about $\mathcal{S}_{5}$ and $\mathcal{S}_{10}$, for the feasible solutions to semidefinte programs (\ref{dual}) we've presented (the $Y^{(X)}$'s and the $Q_k^{(X)}$'s) are all lattice-type operators (diagonal in the basis $\{|\psi_0\rangle, \cdots, |\psi_7\rangle\}$ or their tensor products).
+To explain why, we present the following lemma that is an analogue to Theorem 2 of \cite{Cosentino13}.
+It turns out when GHZ-lattices are considered, any set of feasible solutions to the semidefinite programs (\ref{dual}) corresponds to a set of lattice-type ones that have the same target values.

-\begin{Lem} If the states $|\Psi_1\rangle, \cdots, |\Psi_s\rangle$ to be distinguished are all GHZ-lattices, then the semidefinite programs (\ref{dual}) [and (\ref{primal}) likewise] can be reduced to linear programs. \end{Lem} \begin{proof} We check here the dual problem case and the primal case is likewise.
-First, note that the set of GHZ basis (\ref{GHZ}) is the common eigenbasis of the following set of commutative product operators on $\mathbb{C}^2 \otimes \mathbb{C}^2 \otimes \mathbb{C}^2$:
+\begin{Lem} If the states $|\Phi_1\rangle, \cdots, |\Phi_s\rangle$ to be distinguished are all GHZ-lattices, then the semidefinite programs (\ref{dual}) [and (\ref{primal}) likewise] can be reduced to linear programs. \end{Lem} \begin{proof} We check here the dual problem case and the primal case is likewise.
+First, note that the set of three-qubit GHZ basis (\ref{GHZ}) is the common eigenbasis of the following set of commutative product operators on $\mathbb{C}^2 \otimes \mathbb{C}^2 \otimes \mathbb{C}^2$:

 where $\{\mathrm{X}, \mathrm{Y}, \mathrm{Z}\}$ are the one-qubit Pauli operators.
 More explicitly, they have spetrum decomposition:

 Consider the quantum operation

 that acts on system $\mathbb{C}^2 \otimes \mathbb{C}^2 \otimes \mathbb{C}^2$.
 Substituting (\ref{spectrum}) into (\ref{channel}), one can check that all the cross terms in expression eliminate and hence $\Delta$ acts as the dephasing operation under the three-qubit GHZ basis: